-Knowing what your clients think is crucial to improving relationships with them.
-Eighty-five percent of small and mid-size enterprises (SMEs) say client feedback has been beneficial to their business.
+The power of client feedback improves relationships, decreases churn rate, and increases revenue.
+Eighty-five percent of small and mid-size enterprises (SMEs) say client feedback has been beneficial to their business in some way.
 This is especially true for professional service providers and anyone whose business depends on having clients or benefits from client referrals.

 A 2011 Gallup poll showed companies that employ regular feedback practices have a nearly 15 percent lower turnover rate than companies that don’t.
 This applies to client relationships as well.
 The poll might be a decade old but the lesson holds true: When you create the opportunity for regular feedback, you decrease the likelihood of losing a client.